American Studies Program

 The fall semester offers an opportunity for ASP students to enroll in regular WU courses.
 Students who have demonstrated sufficient proficiency in English take subject area WU courses for credit at the 100 and 200 level.
 All ASP students have the opportunity to take other WU courses, such as exercise science activity classes, some art and music classes and other special classes related to cultural studies.
 Some ASP students also have the chance to study in joint courses taught by both Willamette and TIUA faculty and composed of a mixture of students from TIUA and Willamette.

-Credits earned during TIUA's eleven-month program are applied toward the students' degree programs at TIU of Japan.
+Credits earned during the American Studies Program are applied toward the students' degree programs at TIU of Japan.
 This important feature enables students to graduate within the normal four-year period, while they augment their university experience with a year of study abroad.

 Because TIUA believes strongly in the development of both academic and personal skills, students are encouraged to seek new and rewarding educational experiences in their studies and outside the classroom.
 Co-curricular activities and the development of friendships are viewed as important elements of the university experience, both for their contribution to increased cross-cultural awareness and as opportunities for the practical application of academic skills.